- 1 Is Renouncing US citizenship and Retiring Abroad Easy?

 Is Renouncing US citizenship and Retiring Abroad Easy?

 Is Renouncing US citizens and Retiring Abroad Easy: In general, when a US Citizen wants to retire abroad and expatriate from the US — it is much more complicated than some cross-border tax services would like to make them believe.
-That is because as a U.S. citizen you are not able to just file a Form I-407 (which is relatively easy) — and instead have to go down to a foreign embassy complete various different documents (DS Forms), and file additional tax forms, dual status returns — that’s presuming that the Taxpayer is not a covered expatriate.
+That is because as a U.S. citizen you are not able to just file a Form I-407 (which is relatively easy) — and instead have to go down to a foreign embassy complete various different documents (DS Forms), and file additional tax forms, dual-status returns — that’s presuming that the Taxpayer is not a covered expatriate.
 Otherwise, if the Taxpayer is a Covered Expatriate then renouncing US citizenship is much more complicated and costly as it may lead to an exit tax.
 Here are five (5) important facts about renouncing US citizenship that Taxpayer should be aware of before doing so:

 Dual Citizenship Before Renouncing US Citizenship

-The first thing US Citizens seeking to renounce their US Citizenship must keep in mind before renouncing their US Citizenship, is that the United States will almost always require the Taxpayer to already have a second citizenship.
+The first thing US Citizens seeking to renounce their US Citizenship must keep in mind before renouncing their US Citizenship is that the United States will almost always require the Taxpayer to already have a second citizenship.
 That is because the US government will almost never accept a renunciation request when it would leave someone stateless or ‘orphaned.’
 If a US Citizen does not already have second citizenship — there are various Citizenship-by-Investment Programs they may want to consider — but they can be expensive and time-intensive.
-The Taxpayer qualify for citizenship-by-lineage if they have the appropriate family tree.
+The Taxpayer qualifies for citizenship-by-lineage if they have the appropriate family tree.

 Investment Visas are Expensive and May Increase Tax